 Nagisa Shiota — Assassination Classroom

 Nagisa starts the series off with no real direction.
 Due to a turbulent home life, he's depressed, and is performing poorly in school.
-However, when Koro-sensei — a tentacle monster with a smiley face for a head — becomes his middle school teacher, he and his classmates are challenged to assassinate the creature if they want to save the planet.
-The process of becoming powerful enough to actually kill their teacher sharpens him physically and mentally, and also helps him learn to work with others.
+However, when Koro-sensei — a tentacle monster with a smiley face for a head — becomes his middle school teacher, he and his classmates are challenged to eliminate the creature if they want to save the planet.
+The process of becoming powerful enough to actually eliminate their teacher sharpens him physically and mentally, and also helps him learn to work with others.